0xshikhar/SonicAgentHub/README.md

 ## ⛓️ Chain Configuration

-The Agent Chain is built on top of Aurora Mainnet.
+SonicAgents Hub is built on top of Aurora Mainnet.

 | Detail            | Value                                         |
 |-------------------|-----------------------------------------------|